Online nonnegative CP-dictionary learning for Markovian data: Introduction

-Our approach combines the Stochastic Majorization-Minimization (SMM) framework \cite{mairal2013stochastic}, which has been used for online NMF algorithms \cite{mairal2010online,guan2012online,zhao2017online,lyu2019online}, and the standard technique of Alternating Least Squares (ALS) in the literature.
-In SMM, one iteratively block-optimizes between dictionary elements and the code matrix, and a dictionary update is carried out by minimizing an upper-bounding surrogate of the empirical loss function.
-A particular difficulty in online NTF problems is that the surrogate is not jointly convex over the loading matrices, which is not an issue for the online NMF problems since there is a single loading matrix (dictionary matrix) to be updated.
-We use ALS to approximately minimize the surrogate loss over each set of loading matrices in one round, but the resulting minimization error in the dictionary update step has to be controlled.
-Interestingly, our particular use of ALS in this context corresponds to the so-called \textit{Lindeberg's replacement strategy} in the probability literature \cite{chatterjee2006generalization}.
-This observation allows us to show necessary properties for convergence analysis such as monotonicity and second-order growth in the dictionary update.
-Moreover, our convergence analysis on dependent data sequences uses the technique of ``conditioning on a distant past", which leverages the fact that while the worst-case 1-step conditional distribution of a Markov chain is always a constant distance away from the stationary distribution $\pi$, the $N$-step conditional distribution is exponentially close to $\pi$ in $N$.
-This technique has been developed in \cite{lyu2019online} recently to handle dependence in data streams for online NMF algorithms.
+Our convergence analysis on dependent data sequences uses the technique of ``conditioning on a distant past", which leverages the fact that while the \commHL{one-step conditional distribution of a Markov chain may be a constant distance away from the stationary} distribution $\pi$, the $N$-step conditional distribution is exponentially close to $\pi$ in $N$.
+This technique has been developed in \cite{lyu2020online} recently to handle dependence in data streams for online NMF algorithms.